Search

-A new, state-of-the-art, high school is being built on the Fleet Grounds, in Rosyth.
+The new, state-of-the-art, Caledonia High School is being built on the Fleet Grounds, in Rosyth.
 This will replace Inverkeithing High School.

 Work on the project began in July 2024 and the school will be ready for pupils in August 2026.